 Kieron James, Founder of Wonderful.org, said:

 “Every aspect of our operation is funded by our like-minded, philanthropic corporate sponsors.
 This includes ALL of our operating costs so when we say we have no fees, we really have no fees.
-This ensures that charities receive every single penny raised through the generosity of our fundraisers and sponsors – something that cannot be matched by other fundraising platforms, who deduct platform costs and use Gift Aid to cover costs and generate profit.”
+This ensures that charities receive every single penny raised through the generosity of our fundraisers their donors – something that cannot be matched by other fundraising platforms, who deduct platform fees or ask for voluntary contributions to meet costs or generate profit.”